 - An overview of the financial hardship you’re facing and its cause

-- Information on when you expect current financial challenges to be resolved
+- Information on when you expect the financial hardship to be resolved

 - Documents that substantiate your claim of financial hardship

 CARES Act Adjustments To Requirements

-Federal legislation called the CARES Act provided help to individuals economically impacted by COVID-19.
-As part of the CARES Act, home loan borrowers who were facing economic hardship could request forbearance and receive mortgage relief for a maximum term of up to 18 months, provided that they met certain eligibility requirements.
-In addition, for the duration of this forbearance period, their property wouldn’t be foreclosed on.
+The CARES Act is federal legislation that provided help to individuals economically impacted by COVID-19.
+As part of the CARES Act, eligible homeowners facing economic hardship could request forbearance and receive mortgage relief for up to 18 months.
+And their property wouldn’t be foreclosed on during the forbearance period.